Do This FIRST Before You Start Investing

 Without goals, investing is just a guessing game.
 And traditional advice often misses this key point.
 Sure, you can throw money into an S&P 500 index fund, but if you’re going to need that money in the near future (say, to buy that house or fund a big life event), you’ll want an investment plan that matches that specific timeframe.

-At Stash, we believe it’s essential to build purpose into every dollar you invest.
-The more you define the “why” and “when” behind each goal, the easier it becomes to stay on track, make smart decisions, and actually feel excited about your financial journey.
+I believe it’s essential to build purpose into every dollar you invest.
+The more you define the “why” and “when” behind each goal, the easier it becomes to stay on track, make smart decisions, and actually feel excited about your investing journey.

 The Bottom Line